bytefish/bytefish.de/blog/pgbulkinsert_bulkprocessor.md

 ### Bulk Inserter ###

 Then the mapping between the database table and the domain model has to defined.

-This is done by implementing the abstract base class ``PgBulkInsert<TEntity>``.
+This is done by implementing the abstract base class ``AbstractMapping<TEntity>``.

 ```java
 // Copyright (c) Philipp Wagner.
 All rights reserved.